andrewjhopkins/CHIP-8/README.md

 ![CHIP-8 running the IBM rom in the browser](chip8_ibm.png "CHIP-8 IBM")

-I wrote this to better understand how emulators work as well as gain more experience with binary and hexcodes.
+I wrote this to better understand how emulators work as well as gain more experience with binary and hexadecimal.
 *Most likely not bug free.*

 ### Dependencies